 These printables are great for many uses, including a free, fun, and easy craft activity, party decorations for a Disney-themed party, wall art for a classroom or bedroom, placemats, party banners, and tons more creative uses!

-All these PDF coloring pages are on standard US letter size, but they also fit perfectly onto A4 paper sizes!
+All of these coloring pages are on standard US letter size, but they also fit perfectly onto A4 paper sizes too!
 Enjoy!

 10 Craft Ideas To Do With Mickey Mouse Coloring Pages